juliendelile/MECAGEN/README.md

 * [Boost Random Number Library](http://www.boost.org/doc/libs/1_57_0/doc/html/boost_random.html)
 * [QT5.x](http://qt-project.org/downloads)

-The QT library folder must be in the LIBRARY_PATH environment variable and the folder containing the Meta-Object Compiler (moc) program in the PATH environment variable.

 * (Optional but recommended) [CUDA 5.5](https://developer.nvidia.com/cuda-toolkit-55-archive) or newer

-Cuda is required to enable an enhanced rendering of the simulations.
-It uses Vertex Buffer Object to interoperate with OpenGL.
-The folder containing the Nvidia Cuda Compiler (nvcc) must be the PATH environment variable.

 ```shell
 sudo apt-get install nvidia-cuda-toolkit